-Can my shares be voted if I don't return my proxy or voting instructions and don't attend the annual meeting? - If your shares are registered in your name, the answer is no. If your shares are registered in the name of a bank, broker or other nominee and you do not direct your nominee as to how to vote your shares, applicable rules provide that the nominee generally may vote your shares on any of the routine matters scheduled to come before the meeting.
+Can my shares be voted if I don't return my proxy or voting instructions and don't attend the annual meeting?

+If you are a Shareholder of Record, the answer is no. If you are a Beneficial Shareholder and you do not direct your nominee as to how to vote your shares, applicable rules provide that the nominee generally may vote your shares on any of the routine matters scheduled to come before the meeting.
 The proposal to ratify the selection of the independent registered public accounting firm is believed to be the only routine matter scheduled to come before this year's annual meeting.
-If a bank, broker or other nominee indicates on a proxy that it does not have discretionary authority to vote certain shares on a particular matter, these shares (called broker nonvotes) are counted as present in determining whether we have a quorum but have no effect on the votes required to elect directors or to approve compensation for our named executive officers.
+If your nominee indicates on a proxy that it does not have discretionary authority to vote certain shares on a particular matter, these shares (called broker nonvotes) are counted as present in determining whether we have a quorum but have no effect on the votes required to elect directors, to amend the company's Amended Articles of Incorporation to add majority voting standards for uncontested director elections, to approve the Cincinnati Financial Corporation Stock Compensation Plan of 2016, or to approve compensation for our named executive officers.

-Can I change my vote or revoke my proxy? - Yes.
+Can I change my vote or revoke my proxy?

+Yes.
 Simply cast a new vote by Internet or telephone or send in a new signed proxy card with a later date.
-If you hold shares directly in your name, you may send a written notice of revocation to the corporate secretary of the company.
+If you are a Shareholder of Record, you may send a written notice of revocation to the corporate secretary of the company.
 If you hold shares directly in your name and attend the annual meeting, you also may choose to vote in person.
 At the meeting, you can request a ballot and direct that your previously submitted proxy not be used.

-How are the votes counted? - Votes cast by proxy are tabulated prior to the meeting by the holders of the proxies.
+How are the votes counted?

+Votes cast by proxy are tabulated prior to the meeting by the holders of the proxies.
 Inspectors of election appointed at the meeting count the votes and announce the preliminary results at the meeting.
 The proxy agent reserves the right not to vote any proxies that are altered in a manner not intended by the instructions contained in the proxy.
 The company publicly discloses the final voting results in a Form 8-K filing after the vote count is certified, usually within a week of the meeting.

-Could other matters be decided at the meeting? - We do not know of any matters to be considered at the annual meeting other than the election of directors and the proposals described in this proxy statement.
+Could other matters be decided at the meeting?

+We do not know of any matters to be considered at the annual meeting other than the election of directors and the proposals described in this proxy statement.
 For any other matters that do properly come before the meeting, your shares will be voted at the discretion of the proxy holder.